-Today we would discuss eleven simple, yet effective design tips to make your email newsletter all the more attractive and visually appealing.
+Today we would discuss eleven simple, yet effective design tips on how to create an email newsletter that is attractive and visually appealing.

 1. A Clean and Organized Layout is crucial

 Don’t go for any complexities.
 Complex designs distract readers and make it overwhelming.
 To hold your readers’ attention from beginning until the end, go for a clean and crisp layout that are easy to create.
-Just create a rough layout first and then proceed to include the necessary contents and graphics.
+You can refer to the email newsletter templates to get an idea about the correct and required email newsletter size.
+Next, create a rough layout for yourself first and then proceed to include the necessary contents and graphics.

 2.Abide by the Color of your Logo